 4. What did you work for?

-Norrin goes to an ABA school and often works toward something.
+Norrin goes to an ABA school and often gets rewarded for completing a task.
 I like to know what he worked for.

 5. Did you play with [name of child in his class]?